 Frequently Asked Questions

 UCU is the University and College Union, the trade union for academic and academic-related staff in Further and Higher Education.
 UCU organises nationally, but has local branches.
-The ballot to strike was voted on at these local branches, but the number of branches who voted to strike across the country will also be part of the decisions around if and when strikes do go ahead.
-Cambridge UCU voted in favour of striking.
+These include your lecturers, professors, and supervisors.
+The ballot to strike and take part in the Marking and Assessment Boycott was voted on nationally, and so every University will be taking part .
 For more information, head over to the Cambridge UCU website.

 How is the SU planning to support you?